 Also, for plant based meal ideas, download this FREE Plant-Based Recipe eBook filled with exclusive recipes from qualified health experts.
 Sign up here to grab your copy – it’s FREE and exclusive to CDK tribe members.

 Here, the Nutritionist and Wholefoods Chef talks to us about the inspiration behind her new book, as well as the ins and outs of ‘intermittent fasting’.
-Plus, Lee’s giving two CDK tribe members the chance to win a copy of her new book – enter here.

 Can you explain what intermittent fasting is?